johanjvrens/SUnORE-lib/README.md

-SUNoRE Code Snippet Library
+SUnORE Code Snippet Library
 ========================

-This is a SUNoRE-community-maintained repository of code snippets.
-[SUNoRE](http://sunore.co.za).
+This is a SUnORE-community-maintained repository of code snippets.
+[SUnORE](http://sunore.co.za).

 Snippets are organized into categories (folders) and each snippet is placed in its own file with a name that describes what it does.